indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tax Court

-With only one court located in Indianapolis, the Tax Court has exclusive jurisdiction over cases that questions the state’s tax laws.
+With only one court located in Indianapolis, the Tax Court has exclusive jurisdiction over cases that question the state’s tax laws.

 Trial Courts